mcpalmer1980/port_gui/README.md

 **ImageManager** - The class used to load and cache images in texture memory, and to store associated Image objects.
 **InputHandler** -The class that handles controller and keyboard input, mapping them into simple string events such as 'up', 'left', 'A', and 'start'
 **Rect** - The class that represents rectangular regions and can maniputate them.
-**Region** - This class is the primary building back of pySDL2gui interfaces.
+**Region** - This class is the primary building block of pySDL2gui interfaces.
 It draws a rectangular region with an optional backround, outline, image, text, and/or list.
 It is defined by attributes in a json file.
 **SoundManager** - This class is used to load and play sound effects and music.

 ## DATA: